nerva-project/nerva-docs/docs/guides/nervaone.md

 If you don't want to run a full local node, you can connect to a remote node and use NervaOne purely as a wallet.
 This skips syncing the blockchain on your device.
 Note that mining is not available in wallet-only mode.

-After initial setup, if you want to switch between Full Node and Wallet Only, go to: Daemon Setup > Settings and you'll see an option to change there.
+After initial setup, if you want to switch between Full Node and Wallet Only, go to: Daemon Setup and you'll see an option to change there.

 ## Creating a Wallet / Restoring a Wallet

-To create new wallet, go to: Wallet Setup > Create New Wallet
+To create a new wallet, go to: Wallet Setup > Create New Wallet

-To restore existing wallet from keys or seed go to: Wallet Setup > Restore Wallet from Seed or Restore Wallet from Keys
+To restore an existing wallet from keys or seed go to: Wallet Setup > Restore Wallet from Seed or Restore Wallet from Keys

 ![nervaone-wallet-setup](img/nervaone-wallet-setup.png)